 - 1. Must be actively attending or graduated within the past 12 months: - (a) A vocational or technical high school located in Massachusetts; or - (b) An After Dark program offered through a Massachusetts-based vocational or technical high school; or - (c) A Career Technical Initiative (CTI) program offered through a Massachusetts-based vocational or technical high school; or - (d) A training/ career pathway program approved for participation in this program by MassCEC. - 2.
-Vocational High School students must meet the following: - (a) Be a rising senior and in good standing; and - (b) Be approved to participate in a co-op by their school's administration. - 3.
-Students participating in an After Dark program are eligible to participate, but should utilize a co-op coordinator or other career services support staff to apply to this program.
+Vocational High School students must meet the following: - (a) Be a junior or senior eligible for your school's co-op program; and - (b) Be approved to participate in a co-op by their school's administration.

+- 3. Students participating in an After Dark program are eligible to participate but should utilize a coop coordinator or other career services support staff to apply to this program.
 If the student does not have access to this, please contact MassCEC at internships@masscec.com - 4.
 If a student has graduated, is over 18, and no longer has access to their co-op coordinator, they may register themselves in the portal.
-If they are under 18, they should contact internships@masscec.com to discuss a parent/guardian approval. - 5.
-If a student needs to withdraw for any reason and an employer is seeking a replacement, any replacement intern must be approved by MassCEC (see Question #16).
+If they are under 18, they should contact internships@masscec.com to discuss parent/guardian approval. - 5.
+If a student needs to withdraw for any reason and an employer is seeking a replacement, any replacement intern must be approved by MassCEC.